paypal/dustjs-onload-context/README.md

 dustjs) and assign a function which accepts three arguments to the `onLoad` dust property.
 Functions assigned to `onLoad` which only accept 2 arguments are considered a noop and are treated the same as the original dust `onLoad` API.

+To revert dust back to its original functional, this module returns a function once invoked.
+Invoking this function will revert dust and `onLoad` to their original behavior.

 ```
-NDOE: The `dustjs-linkedin` module is required, but is not an explicit dependency of this module.
+NOTE: The `dustjs-linkedin` module is required, but is not an explicit dependency of this module.
 ```